amitnikam/Real-Time-Chat/README.md

 This software is a real time chat application made with the intension of instant data exchange.

+## Try the software

+v1.2.2 is [Available Here](http://real-time-chatroom.herokuapp.com/) to try out.

 ## Build Version

 v1.2.2